Eagle Alert: Frequently Asked Questions

 The Eagle Alert system will be used to only to send information about emergencies that require immediate action.
 Examples of alerts might include severe weather, building evacuations, an active shooter or hazardous chemical spill.

-The message will provide directions about immediate actions to take and where to go for further information.
 The system may be used to provide additional information or an all-clear announcement.
 Eagle Alert also will be tested periodically.
 Less urgent messages will be sent using the campus e-mail system.

 Are there any costs involved if I sign up for the system?